 Local Rain Barrel Sources:

-City of Lafayette: 55 gallon rain barrels are available for $25 to rate payers (stormwater, drinking water, wastewater) or $50 to non rate payers in blue, gray, black, and terra cotta.
-Fill out the online order form for barrels and accessories and contact the Wastewater Treatment Plant to confirm that they have your product in stock.
-Then print your form and take it to the City Clerk’s office (2nd floor at 20 N. 6th Street, Lafayette).
+City of Lafayette: 55 gallon rain barrels are available for $25 to City stormwater, drinking water, wastewater users for $50 to non users in various colors.
+To purchase your rain barrel, visit the City Clerk’s office (2nd floor at 20 N. 6th Street, Lafayette).
 Once payment is complete, pick up your rain barrel at the Wastewater Treatment Plant (1700 Wabash Avenue, Lafayette) between 8:00 a.m. and 4:00 p.m.

 Lowe’s: 50 to 70 gallon rain barrels are available and range in price from $70 to $280 at Lowe’s in Lafayette.